poetapp/documentation/rdd/blockchain-confirmations.md

 ### Transaction Lost

-Transaction disappears from mempool and never gets in a block.
+Transaction disappears from mempool and never gets into a block.

 Most likely discarded after being stuck in the mempool for too long, though there is no way to know for sure.